TESOL and Bilingual Education

 Designed to familiarize the mainstream teacher with the learning needs of children and adolescents who are linguistically and culturally diverse, this course employs an overview of second language acquisition theory as the framework for discussing ways to meet the needs of English language learners.
 Teachers also learn strategies for developing and adapting materials for creating communicative classroom environments and assessing student performance.
 Previously SL 0504.

-TSLA 6522 Emergent Literacy in Bilingual Early Childhood Education 3 Credits
+TSLA 6522 Emergent Literacy in the TESOL/Bilingual Curriculum (PK-3) 3 Credits

-This course is designed to prepared teachers of early childhood education (PK to 3) to work effectively with culturally diverse children who are learning English as an additional language in pre-school and school contexts.
-The course focus is on first and second language development in the young child with implications for emergent literacy teaching and learning.
+This course is designed to prepare childhood education (PK-3) teachers to work effectively with culturally diverse children who are learning English as an additional language in preschool and school contexts.
+The course focus is on first and second language development in the young child with implications for emergent literacy curriculum development and instructional planning.
 Culture and child-rearing practices, their impact on schooling, and strategies to build successful partnerships with families and communities will also be discussed.
 Previously SL 0522.

 TSLA 6530 Content Language and Reading Acquisition for English Language Learners and Special Needs Students 3 Credits